fasakinhenry/Xmas_c_codes/README.md

 - **Influences on other languages** :  C has had a significant influence on the development of other programming languages, such as C++, C#, and Objective-C. Learning C provides a solid foundation for understanding many modern languages.

 - **Versatility** : C is said to be versatile in two ways.
 It is general purpose and it can fit in perfectly as a low-level language and still have some of the features of high-level language.
 C is sometimes classified as a middle level language but that is not a standard though.
-It is best regarded as a low-level language
+It is best regarded as a low-level language.
+C also offers a wide range of features ranging from system programming to application development and embedded systems.